Cool Cat Billy and the Sportin’ Life

 Billy passed before anything was done with his collection.
 It still occupies the basement of the home he and his widow shared.
 Martha would like nothing more than to carry out Billy’s wishes and find a permanent repository for the collection.
 I’ve also has the distinct pleasure of getting to know his granddaughter, Carleen Brice, a fine novelist you’ll find my blog posts about on this site.

-Billy Melton and the Sportin’ Life
+Cool Cat Billy and the Sportin’ Life

 ©by Leo Adam Biga